 - Place shrimp in a large resealable plastic bag or dish; and pour enchilada sauce, seasoning mix, garlic, cilantro, and lemon juice.

 - Turn to coat.
-Marinate in the refrigerator about 15 to 30 minutes.
+Marinate in the refrigerator for about 15 to 30 minutes.

 Grilled Onions and Peppers: